Slip-Up/minimal-ui/README.md

-# rien-doll's minimal-ui mod converted to "4k" resolution.
+# rien-doll's minimal-ui mod updated for Dawntrail

+12/08/24: some minor icon updates for DT.
+Most else left untouched.

 Circle buff icons have not been converted, but most other "options" have.